 While Abids is a sprawling commercial hub dating back to 20th century, Nampally holds the annual Industrial Exhibition showcasing a wide array of products suitable to shoppers’ for every need and desire

 From ethnic clothing to jewelry, gadgets to electronics, this triad of the market is a popular and cheap shopping destination in Hyderabad.

 Famous for: Kalamkari fabric, Traditional wear, gadgets and electronics

 Perhaps the biggest commercial market of Hyderabad, Begum Bazaar’s magnanimous size should not be confused as an expensive place.
 Despite its size, the market sells a wide array of extremely affordable products.

-Birdiware, which is the art of inlaying silver with a jet alloy to add more sheen and birdi studded jewelry are the chief highlights of this market.
+Bidri work, which is the art of inlaying silver with a jet alloy to add more sheen and bidri studded jewelry are the chief highlights of this market.

 Famous for: Birdiware, Metal Works

 If books are your drug, Sunday Book Bazaar is your spot.
-You can find old printed editions of your favorite books and authors in this flea market at really affordable.
+You can find old printed editions of your favourite books and authors in this flea market at really affordable price.
 If you are lucky enough, you may be able to get your hands on a rare out of print book in this market.

 - Your Ultimate Guide to Explore Goa - November 10, 2018

 - 8 Super Duper Cheap Holiday Destinations In India - January 20, 2018